By Roy Burner - Minister of the Gospel

 Seeing that all these things shall be dissolved, what manner of persons ought you to be in all holy conduct and godliness.
 We, according to his promise look for new heavens and a new earth wherein dwells righteousness (2 Peter 3:11-13).

 Scripture reveals that sin begin to dominate the land, through failed leadership of Eli, the High Priest of Israel, whose two sons lay with the women that assembled at the door of the tabernacle of the Lord (1 Samuel 2:22).
-The sins of Eli's sons were not only crimes against their fellowman but against God Himself.
+The sins of Eli's sons was not only crimes against their fellowman but against God Himself.
 Such conduct could only bring severe judgment; if not corrected.

 Though Eli was warned by a man of God that he honored his sons above God, no corrective action was taken.
-Eli, and his two sons, died in the same day the Ark of God was taken; his daughter-in-law in childbirth but not before naming her child Ichabod, meaning: The glory is departed from Israel (1 Samuel 4:21).
+Eli, and his two sons, died in the same day the Ark of God was taken; his daughter-in-law died in childbirth but not before naming her child Ichabod, meaning: The glory is departed from Israel (1 Samuel 4:21).

 The countdown on began on Day One when immorality begin to dominate the land through failed leadership.
 We are now experiencing the same, and in a greater way than the pre-Flood time, Sodom and Gomorrah, and Babylonian era.